CORPORATE GOVERNANCE STATEMENT

-Patrick Elliott and Malcolm Richmond have been assessed as independent Directors.
+Patrick Elliott, Malcolm Richmond and Andrew Bursill have been assessed as Independent Directors as at 30 June 2020.
 In reaching that determination, the Board has taken into account (in addition to the matters set out above):

 - The specific disclosures made by each independent Director as referred to above;